-Comment 3(d)(1)-4, current comment 4(d)-4, would be revised to provide that in disclosing the estimate of the value of leased property at termination a lessor should indicate whether the retail or wholesale value is used.
+Comment 3(d)(1)-4, former comment 4(d)-4, is revised to provide that in disclosing the estimate of the value of leased property at termination of an open-end lease, a lessor must indicate whether the retail or wholesale value is used.
 This provision was previously contained in Regulation M in the instructions to the model forms.
+In addition, the reference to "intention" has been deleted as not helpful.